briandfoy/perl7faq/README.md

 ## What about Perl 6?

 Perl 6 started as an ambitious effort to completely rewrite Perl.
 For various reasons, that didn't replace Perl and went off to live a separate life as the language now known as [Raku](https://www.raku.org).
-The number 7 was next in line?
+The number 7 was next in line.

 ## So when's Perl 8 coming out?